-Let me now invite you to turn to page 393 of "St. Matthew's Witness," wherein, commenting on the statement that for envy Jesus was deman nature alters the least of things below the sun.
-Ency is now the secret of the hatred to Jesus of some men of letters or science who, coveting a high place for themselves in the thoughts of men, claim to be the rightful lawgivers, the real 'principalities and powers' of the world.
+Let me now invite you to turn to page 393 of "St. Matthew's Witness," wherein, commenting on the statement that for envy Jesus was delivered up to Pilate, Dr. Upham remarks : " Human nature alters the least of things below the sun.
+Envy is now the secret of the hatred to Jesus of some men of letters or science who, coveting a high place for themselves in the thoughts of men, claim to be the rightful lawgivers, the real 'principalities and powers' of the world.
 In the presence of Jesus Christ they are nothing; and they will not forgive the Nazarene His making human glory an impossible thing.
-For there now is no other glory wisdom and righteousness, and sanctification, and redemption; that, according as it is written, him that glorieth, let him glory in the Divine Word itself, and to passages always so withstand or oppose his conclusions without a fixion.
+For there now is no other glory than that of a union by faith and love with Christ Jesus, who of God is made unto us wisdom and righteousness, and sanctification, and redemption; that, according as it is written, him that glorieth, let him glory in the Lord.'"
+Thus repeatedly throughout his choice pages Dr. Upham's last appeal is to the Divine Word itself, and to passages always so pertinently chosen that one can scarcely flever withstand or oppose his conclusions without a direct contradiction of God's own message.

-direct contradiction of God's own message.
-A striking instance of Dr. Upham's originality is his proof that the gospels are not biographies or histories of Jesus Christ, and that from His words and works, so chosen as to through His name.
-I have never seen this proof offered anywhere else, nor heard it from any pulpit; but Dr. Upham fortifies it by these express state-31): "And there are also many other things which Jesus did, the which, if they should be written every one, I suppose that even the world itself could not contain the books that should be written."
-"And many other signs truly are not written in this book.
-But these are written, that ye might believe that Jesus is the might have life through His name.
+A striking instance of Dr. Upham's originality is his proof that the gospels are not biographies or histories of Jesus Christ, and that they are arguments made up from selections from His words and works, so chosen as to demonstrate Christ's true Divinity, and given "that believing in Him we might have life through His name.'

+I have never seen this proof offered anywhere else, nor heard it from any pulpit; but Dr. Upham fortifies it by these express statements of the Apostle John (21:25 and 20:30, "And there are also many other things which Jesus did, the which, if they should be written every one, I suppose that even the world itself could not contain the books that should ought to be known, and especially so as to be written."
+"And many other signs truly did Jesus in the presence of His disciples, which are not written in this book.
+But these are (though not all) of the thought on the conflict written, that ye might believe that Jesus is the might have life through His name.'

-A distinguished scholar, the late Professor and design of the gospels is entirely original.
-It would have been as sensible to have at- It is a highly significant and fruitful view.
-It drawn from the irregular form of the Scripture in the North American Review, when Dr. Peanarratives."
-And surely skeptics need not quarrel with the Evangelist's statements because they are not consecutive and biographical, for they had not the remotest intention of furnishing biographies or histories.
+A distinguished scholar, the late Professor B. F. Martin, says: "This view of the nature and design of the gospels is entirely original, It is a highly significant and fruitful view.
+It readily disposes of a whole body of objection drawn from the irregular form of the Scripture narratives."
+And surely skeptics need 'not quarrel with the Evangelist's statements because they are not consecutive and biographical, for they had not the remotest intention of this notice to state our impressions of an imfurnishing biographies or histories.